MinaProtocol/mina/src/lib/proof_systems_15_wires_bindings/stubs/README.md

 }
 ```

+### Function arguments

+Functions that get exported to OCaml have the choice to be passed a pointer, or a value.
+If passed a value, then a clone happens.

+TODO: write some guidelines on using either ocaml::pointer or our own `CamlPointer` type.

-## Conventions
+### Conventions

-* To ease FFI code, we use the `Caml` prefix whenever we're dealing with types that OCaml will be able to understand.
+* To ease eye'ing at FFI code, we use the `Caml` prefix whenever we're dealing with types that will be converted to OCaml.
 This allows to quickly read a function's signature and see that there are only types that support `ocaml::FromValue` and `ocaml::ToValue`.
+You can then implement the `From` trait to the non-ocaml types for facilitating back-and-forth conversions.
-* You should not include any value allocated on the OCaml heap within a custom type, otherwise it won't get free'ed by OCaml's GC when the host type gets free'ed.
+* You should not include any value allocated on the OCaml heap within a custom type, otherwise it won't get free'd by OCaml's GC when the host type gets free'ed.
 Now, I'm not sure how you could achieve that, but if you end up there think about what you're doing.
 * You should implement a `drop_in_place` finalizer for all custom types.
 Better be safe than sorry.

-## TODOs:

-- [ ] figure out if we need the vector types (gate_vector, pasta_fp_vector, etc.)
-- [ ] create a better abstraction for caml_pointer (and document it)
-- [ ] be consistent on errors.
-Do we return Result (throws an exception), do we panic?
-- [ ] run clippy
+(TODO: lint on this? or mandate this upstream)
+* If a custom type is large, you can use a `Box` to only store a pointer (pointing to the Rust heap) in the OCaml heap.
+(TODO: why is this better?)
+* TODO: We do not have good conventions on returning errors or throwing exceptions.